 Looking to contrast darker cabinetry and finishes with a lighter colored wood floor?
 Check out the pale White Oak kitchen floor shown in Figure 6.
 The homeowners chose a lighter tone floor to contrast with their cabinetry and trim and went with all five inch planks rather than random widths in order to emphasize the contemporary design of their home.

-In case you need more reasons to choose a wood floor for your kitchen, don’t forget that wood floors have an exceptionally long service life, which makes them an attractive investment.
+In case you need more reasons to choose a wide plank wood floor for your kitchen, don’t forget that wood floors have an exceptionally long service life, which makes them an attractive investment.
 Solid wood floors have a service life of 100+ years, and they can be sanded and refinished many times as homeowner tastes change.
 And that’s just one advantage.